Hiking on Vieques: Cayo de Tierra

 There are a few opportunities to get in some hiking (well, maybe better classified as long walks) while on Vieques.
 One place that offers a bit of a challenging walk — the small Cayo de Tierra.

-We did a little exploring on this cay, got some nice photos, found some neat shells and coral pieces, and worked up a thirst that can be quenched just steps away in Esperanza!
+We did a little exploring on this cay, got some nice photos, found some neat shells and coral pieces, and worked up a thirst that can be quenched at the bars/restaurants just steps away in Esperanza!

 Cayo de Tierra is a little cay on the southern coast of Vieques, on the western end of Playa Sun Bay.
 Cayo de Tierra, along with Cayo Afuera, are the little islands that you see while looking out from the Esperanza malecon.

 Cayo de Tierra is the one on the left (looking at the water from Esperanza) and is accessed by walking on a thin isthmus of sand/stones/seaweed that connects it to the mainland.
 Cayo Afuera is only accessible by boat/kayak.

 We parked at Playa Sun Bay and walked down the beach (though later, we found a dirt road which made for easier walking).
 The seaweed was very thick (and there were some biting flies in it), so we ended up just walking in the water.
 We then walked a little ways to the right (as you look at the cay) along the waters edge.

 We were able to see some fish in the crystal clear water.
 This seems like a very protected area, so it looked like if you wanted to, there was some snorkeling here, though it looked like there was a lot of sea grass.